samy-bouchentouf/LKB/README.md

 Incidents
 ```

-and all user-facing document management tools.
+and all user-facing knowledge management interfaces.

 ## Express Backend